wwakabobik/local_adventure/README.md

-# local_adventure
+# Local Adventure
-App for travellers and quest lovers, based on python/beeware
+App for travellers and quest lovers, based on Python/Beeware